BSI-Bund/secvisogram/docs/user/product_tree/relationships/relationship/product_reference-usage.en.md

 # Product Reference - Usage

+The ID of the product that is stated before the relationship's category.

-* A corresponding Full Product Name element with matching `product_id` must be defined.
+A corresponding `full_product_name` element with matching `product_id` must be defined.